AureumChaos/LEAP/leap_ec/multiobjective/README.md

 This sub-package is for LEAP support for multiobjective optimization.

+We presume that fitnesses, which are normally scalars, are vectors where each element corresponds to a single objective.
+Moroever, we presume that numpy arrays are used to represent these vectors.

 As a side-effect some operators will add state to individuals as they pass through a LEAP pipeline.